gcsescience.com 48 gcsescience.com

 Carboxylic acids react in the same way as dilute mineral acids.

-1. Reaction with alkalis.
+1. The reaction of carboxylic acids with alkalis.

 Carboxylic acids are neutralised by alkalis, for example

-methanoic acid sodium hydroxide arrow sodium methanoate + water.
+methanoic acidsodium hydroxide arrow sodium methanoate + water.

 HCO2H(aq) + NaOH(aq) arrow HCO2Na(aq) + H2O(l)

-ethanoic acid potassium hydroxide arrow potassium ethanoate + water.
+ethanoic acidpotassium hydroxide arrow potassium ethanoate + water.

 CH3CO2H(aq) + KOH(aq) arrow CH3CO2K(aq) + H2O(l)

-2. Reaction with carbonates.
+2. The reaction of carboxylic acids with carbonates.

 Carboxylic acids are neutralised by carbonates, for example